rcsb/mmtf/spec.md

 The element name must follow the IUPAC [standard](http://dx.doi.org/10.1515/ci.2014.36.4.25) where only the first character is capitalized and the remaining ones are lower case, for instance `Cd` for Cadmium.

 Two consecutive entries in `bondAtomList` representing indices of covalently bound atoms.
-The indices point into the `atomChargeList`, `atomNameList`, and `elementList` fields.
+The indices point into the `formalChargeList`, `atomNameList`, and `elementList` fields.

 The `singleLetterCode` is the IUPAC single letter code for [protein](https://dx.doi.org/10.1111/j.1432-1033.1984.tb07877.x) or [DNA/RNA](https://dx.doi.org/10.1093/nar/13.9.3021) residues, otherwise the character 'X'.